 Non-infective endocarditis is treated with anticoagulants like warfarin* that help prevent further clots from developing.

-To prevent infective endocarditis, be sure to let your doctor know if you have some of the risk factors described above in the section on causes.
+To prevent infective endocarditis, be sure to let your doctor know if you have a prosthetic valve, have previously had endocarditis or have congenital heart disease.
 This is important especially if you need to undergo surgery or dental work.
 If you are at a high risk for endocarditis, you may be prescribed antibiotics before surgery or dental work to reduce the risk of endocarditis, depending on the type of procedure you will be undergoing.
 It is extremely important to take these antibiotics as directed by your doctor.

 Currently, recommended preventative antibiotics for dental procedures include: